cabforum/cabforum.org/content/posts/2023/2023-07-21-minutes-of-the-f2f-59-meeting-in-redmon-wa-usa-6-8-june-2023-validation-sc-8-june.md

 - Corey introduced the topic of application delegation of domain validation.
 This specifically describes when an applicant wants to assert control of a domain name on a certificate, they have to use an underscore prefixed domain name called an authorization domain name that is delegated to another domain name where the controller has added a TXT record that contains the random token used for domain validation.
 - Corey noted that this could be done for HTTP validation using HTTP Redirects but most often applies to DNS validation.
 The domain owner has a mechanism to opt-out by removing the CNAME record.
 - Corey then recapped the history of the topic.
 (Links are in slides)
-- Jeremy added that it looks likes the customer has put the order in.
+- Jeremy added that it looks like the customer has put the order in.
 If you go too far in enforcing who is taking an action then the validation action resembles OV more so than DV.
 - Corey reviewed the conclusions from the discussion within the Validation Working Group.
 1) Clarity is needed.
 2) Applicants generally delegate the performance of many aspects of operating a website.
 3) If done correctly, delegation of domain validation boosts agility and automation.
 4) There are reasonable interpretations of the BRs that such delegation is allowed today.
-- Clint suggested that based on the fact that clarity is still need and that there are differing interpretations of the BRs on whether or not the practice is allowed, we should first establish that clarity before implementing an interpretation of the current BRs.
+- Clint suggested that based on the fact that clarity is still needed and that there are differing interpretations of the BRs on whether or not the practice is allowed, we should first establish that clarity before implementing an interpretation of the current BRs.
-- Tim responded that the ship has sailed on that as there is already wide spread interpretation that the practice of delegating domain validation is allowed and has been adopted by some parties.
+- Tim responded that the ship has sailed on that as there is already widespread interpretation that the practice of delegating domain validation is allowed and has been adopted by some parties.
 - Paul asked if this would allow for a CA to allow applicants to add a record and continuously issue certificates until the record is removed and wondered if that is indeed the case then are we doing any validation at all?
 - Corey responded that one thing that was raised in the context of these discussions is that there are numerous service providers that already provide this service for ACME.
 - Jeremy added that the problem already exists for dangling CNAMEs and having a fictitious legal entity doesn’t alter that.
 Unless you are paying very close attention to the Mozilla discussions you would not have thought this was prohibited which is why we need to get it fixed.